 Cribl LogStream supports receiving metrics in these wire formats/protocols: StatsD, StatsD Extended, and Graphite.
-Automatic protocol detection will happen on the first line received over a TCP connection or a UDP packet.
-Lines not matching the detected protocol will be dropped.
+Automatic protocol detection happens on the first line received over a TCP connection or a UDP packet.
+Lines not matching the detected protocol are dropped.

 Type: Push | TLS Support: No | Event Breaker Support: No

-Select Data > Sources, then select Metrics from the Data Sources page's tiles or left menu.
-Click Add New to open the Metrics > New Source modal, which provides the following fields.
+From the top nav of a LogStream instance or Group, select Sources, then select [Push >] Metrics from the Data Sources page's tiles or the Sources left nav.
+Click + Add New to open the Metrics > New Source modal, which provides the following fields.

 Input ID: Enter a unique name to identify this Source definition.